slashmo/swift-otel/README.md

 Resource detectors run once on start-up, detect some attributes collected in a `Resource` and hand them off to `OTel`.
 From then on, the resulting `Resource` will be passed along to span exporters for them to include these attributes.

-"OpenTelemetry Swift" comes with two built-in resource detectors which are enabled by default:
+"swift-otel" comes with two built-in resource detectors which are enabled by default:

 #### `ProcessResourceDetector`